namanpriyasharma/CodeAlpha_Matrix-Operations/README.md

 # CodeAlpha_Matrix-Operations
-This is my first task of Internship in C Programming  at code alpha and my task is
+This is my first task of Internship in C Programming  at code alpha and my task is  Matrix Operations:
+● Matrix Addition
+● Matrix Multiplication
+● Transpose
+Useing functions and 2D arrays for better modularity.